isaacnmm/pestpolicy-hugo2XX/content/posts/bathroom-remodel-austin/index.md

 The information presented in this article concerning bathroom remodeling costs, company recommendations, project types, and contractor selection criteria in Austin, Texas, is based on a comprehensive review of publicly available data as of June 2025.
 This includes:
 * **Industry Averages:** Data compiled from national and regional remodeling cost surveys and reports (e.g., HomeGuide, HomeLight, Angi, Houzz). * **Local Market Insights:** Analysis of cost estimates, service descriptions, and project portfolios provided by various Austin-specific remodeling companies on their official websites.
 * **Customer Reviews and Ratings:** Aggregated insights from multiple consumer review platforms (Google Reviews, Yelp, Houzz, Better Business Bureau) to identify commonly recommended companies and understand real-world client experiences. * **Official City of Austin Resources:** Review of the City of Austin's Development Services Department website for information on building permits and code compliance relevant to bathroom renovations.
-* **Expert Recommendations:** Reference to articles and guides by reputable home [improvement](https://pestpolicy.com/bathroom-remodel-cost/) and construction industry experts concerning best practices for hiring contractors and managing renovation projects.
+* **Expert Recommendations:** Reference to articles and guides by reputable home [improvement](https://pestpolicy.com/bathroom-remodel-cost/)and construction industry experts concerning best practices for hiring contractors and managing renovation projects.
 Cost figures are presented as general ranges to account for the wide variation in material selection, project complexity, and individual contractor pricing.
 It is strongly recommended that readers obtain multiple, detailed, itemized quotes from local, licensed, and insured contractors for their specific project needs.
 ---
 ---